Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my readme on how to count directories
+My readme on print only words that appear once